Recognized for 50 years of service, Jim McDonnell says his family's involvement with Ephrata area fire dept. spans four generations

 Recently, state representatives Alex Ybarra, Tom Dent and Senator Judy Warnick honored McDonnell by sending him a letter and a state flag.
 In a Facebook post, Jim appeared to be humbled by the kind gesture and posted with the state flag that was sent to him.
 Jim requested that the flag dedicated to him be flown at the fire station on special occasions.

-Jim's mother and father were also firefighters with the department and his son, Casey, has been a volunteer firefighter with the district for 14 years; Jim's two other sons volunteered for the same department at some point as well.
+Jim's mother and father were also firefighters with the department and his son, Casey, has been a volunteer firefighter with the district for 14 years; Jim's two other sons, Jason and Nathan, volunteered for the same department at some point as well.
 The McDonnell family's involvement with firefighting has spanned into its fourth generation at District 13 with Jim's 17-year-old grandson, Santino, who is a volunteer at District 13 and his 16-year-old grandson, Colin, just applied to become a firefighter.

 "I just want to be involved and give back to the community that’s given me so much," Jim told Source ONE News.